jennpeare/jennpeare.github.io/_posts/2014-04-26-java-multithreading-noodle-gourmet-edition.md

 }
 ```

-When you run the code above, the output is:
+When you compile and run the above code, you'll get this little conversation:

 ```
 Jenny: What are you eating?